 - Configure the onboard Broker on the Malware Analysis appliance to connect another Broker or Concentrator in the existing Core infrastructure.

-- Use NetWitness Suite Live to find all Live resources with the malware analysis tag and deploy these resources to each Decoder service that will be capturing traffic for Malware Analysis to analyze.
-NetWitness Suite uses this proprietary set of parsers and feeds to find events that are likely to be malware.
+- Use NetWitness Platform Live to find all Live resources with the malware analysis tag and deploy these resources to each Decoder service that will be capturing traffic for Malware Analysis to analyze.
+NetWitness Platform uses this proprietary set of parsers and feeds to find events that are likely to be malware.

 - Configure communications ports.
 Malware Analysis requires a number of different communications ports to be open, including TCP/443 for HTTPS.
 These are described below in Network Connections.

 - Configure the NextGen source to which Malware Analysis will connect.
 This is the Broker or the Concentrator.